quangsonle/line_following_car_using_camera---accident-detection---onboard_raspberry_and_webserver/README.md

 # line_following_car_using_camera---accident-detection---onboard_raspberry_http_and_webserver
-these are some demonstrations of my childhood works. they may not be impressive buy they are memory
+these are some demonstrations of my childhood's works. they may not be impressive but they are memory

 1/ accident detection: